Dreambotter420/TradeUnlocker/README.md

 # Instructions how to do it if you aren't like a 3 yr old retarded child

 Build the script using an IDE like Eclipse after launching the dreambot updater "DBLauncher.jar" and adding external jar "client.jar" in DreamBot\BotData, then export to folder Dreambot\Scripts.
 Supports quickstart (no params).
-Requires subscribing to tmp's 10 QP on SDN unless account already has 10 QP, and this script starts Ernest The Chicken in order to not get stuck there after starting tmp's 10 QP (known bug as of 7/8/2022).
 A pre-built .jar file is included but is optional.